aimeele97/DataScience_PythonProjects/Project8_ShopeeMall - Sales Analysis/Readme.md

 `Views` decreased by 23.6%, there was a noticeable spike in views on October 8th, suggesting a specific event, promotion, or external factor temporarily boosted interest at the start of the period.
 After that peak, views fluctuated but didn’t maintain that high level, indicating unstable or waning engagement over the rest of the 28 days.

 `Likes` dropped by 84.8%, which could be a result of decreased views or product-related issues.
-However, `comment` count surged by 75%, potentially reflecting either positive or negative buyer feedback after purchase.
+However, `comments` count surged by 75%, potentially reflecting either positive or negative buyer feedback after purchase.
 If overall ratings remain high, this may be a positive sign; otherwise, it could signal problems.

 This shift suggests changing engagement patterns rather than a straightforward decline.
 Further analysis is needed to better understand these dynamics and their root causes.

 ![alt text](img/image-4.png)

 #### Sales trend
-Despite the decline in user interactions, sales increased over the past 28 days—quantity sold rose by 74.7% (191,2% every 1000 views) and revenue increased by 9.6%.
+Despite the decline in user interactions, sales increased over the past 28 days—quantity sold rose by 74.7% (191.2% every 1000 views) and revenue increased by 9.6%.
 Sales peaked on October 22 and hit their lowest point on October 28.
 Interestingly, while revenue peaked on October 22, the quantity sold only increased slightly, suggesting that the spike was likely driven by high-value purchases or brand-specific deals rather than a market-wide promotion.

 ![alt text](img/image-8.png)

 #### Best selling

-Over the past 28 days, **mice** were the top-selling category by unit volume, led by the Wireless Logitech Mouse.
+Over the past 28 days, **mouse** was the top-selling category by unit volume, led by the Wireless Logitech Mouse.
 Although the Apple Magic Mouse had a lower sales volume, it generated the highest revenue within the category due to its premium pricing.
-These trends highlight a clear market divide between high-volume, affordable products and lower-volume, high-revenue premium devices.

 ![alt text](img/image-6.png)